1,879 related texts · 4 related myths · Page 3 of 40

 This guy, he was living a life of devotion, even in exile in Nineveh.
 And as we pick up the story in the Book of Tobit, chapter two, things are about to get… well, complicated.
 It’...

 They have stories too, tales of redemption, bravery, and unexpected turns of fate.
 Take Judah, for example.
-We all know he sold his brother Joseph into slavery.
-But did you know th...
+The familiar version gives us he sold his brother Joseph into slavery.
+B...

 The story of the Israelites and the serpents in the wilderness offers us a powerful glimpse.
 You remember the story.
 After complaining yet again about their circumstances, God send...